mitzvahgirl/stagepix/README.md

 # Instructions

 Clone this repository and run bundle install to bundle the required gems.
 Run rake db:migrate and then rake db:seed to add a few users to the database.
 Run shotgun to preview in your browser.

+# License

+The app is available as open source under the terms of the MIT License.

+# Code of Conduct